 If you find yourself in a partially stressful situation, deep breathing works wonders.
 Take a minute to focus on deep breaths.
 In and out.
 Close your eyes and focus on just the inhale and exhale of your chest.
 Clear your mind and listen to your breathing.
 Repeat this as often as necessary throughout the day or during any stressful moments.

 Alone time is always crucial, but when we are feeling stressed or worried, surrounding ourselves with those we love, is great medicine.
 Making time to sit down with a friend or family is a great way to unwind.
 Laughing, sharing memories or just talking about everyday life helps keep our mind distracted and also reminds us of the good times.

 We try to eat a healthy diet but sometimes we are lacking certain vitamins.
 And sometimes the vitamins we are lacking, are actually ones that can help keep our stress levels in balance.

 Magnesium is an important nutrient for the brain and body.
-Magnesium also plays an important role in your body’s response to stress.
+Magnesium also plays an essential role in your body’s response to stress.
 When we feel stressed, our body actually ramps up magnesium excretion.
-So the more we stress, the more of the magnesium our body uses up.
-If these levels are not replenished, it could affect our mood in negative ways such as more stress and depression.

 Magnesium also increases GABA (a neurotransmitter that blocks impulses between nerve cells in the brain)-which encourages relaxation as well as sleep.
 Low GABA levels can make it difficult for us to relax.
 So it makes sense that our levels need to be high in order for us to feel more relaxed.